Hiring, orientation and termination

 Share on

 The impact on the psychological health and safety of employees matters throughout the employment lifecycle, but can be especially critical at times of hiring, orientation and termination.
+Even before then, looking at how job design impacts psychological health and safety can be helpful.
 What follows are tips and strategies to protect all those involved in hiring and firing.

 Recruitment strategies

-• Job descriptions that are clear, relevant, and capture the essential skills and abilities necessary to succeed on the job.
+• Write job descriptions that are clear, relevant, and capture the essential skills and abilities necessary to succeed on the job.

-• Job titles and pronouns that are gender neutral, such as “server” rather than “waiter” or “waitress”.
+• Use job titles and pronouns that are gender neutral, such as “server” rather than “waiter” or “waitress”.

-• An application process that is accessible to all candidates, including those with disabilities, by providing alternative formats or technologies and offering space for candidates to state their accommodation needs.
+• Create an application process that is accessible to all candidates, including those with disabilities, by providing alternative formats or technologies and offering space for candidates to state their accommodation needs.

-• Family-friendly benefits such as flexible scheduling, childcare support, or paid parental leave should be highlighted.
+• Highlight any family-friendly benefits such as flexible scheduling, childcare support, or paid parental leave.

-• Personal information such as names, gender, and age being removed from resumes during the initial screening to reduce unconscious bias.
+• Remove personal information such as names, gender, and age from resumes during the initial screening to reduce unconscious bias.

-• Standardized interview questions, meaning all candidates get asked the same things.
+• Ask standardized interview questions, meaning all candidates get asked the same things.

-• Interview questions that centre around behaviours or work samples, rather than opinions or self-assessments.
+• Ask interview questions that centre around behaviours or work samples, rather than opinions or self-assessments.

 • Where relevant, use inclusive employment agencies and resources, such as: